 Use housesitters – the human burglar alarm

-House-sitters can offer you a great peace of mind, knowing that a responsible and experienced individual that you have selected yourself is looking after your holiday home whilst you are not there.
-Not only can a house-sitter deter any intruder, they can also help maintain the property whilst you are is away in and can be the first line of defence against inclement weather.
+House-sitters can offer you a great peace of mind.
+It helps knowing that a responsible individual that you have selected yourself is looking after your holiday home whilst you’re away.
+Not only can a house-sitter deter any intruder, they can maintain the property whilst you are is away.
+Moreover it can be the first line of defence against bad and inclement weather.

-Finding suitable house-sitters to keep your holiday home safe and secure can also benefit you by minimising the cost of otherwise expensive insurance policies for homes that stand empty for the larger portion of the year.
-As many homeowner policies don’t extend coverage to homes unoccupied for more than 30 days, using a house-sitter can help reduce these costs.
+Finding house-sitters to keep your holiday home safe and secure can also minimising the of otherwise expensive insurance.
+Homes that stand empty for the larger portion of the year ( longer than 30 days) incur penalties.
+Many homeowner policies don’t extend coverage to homes unoccupied for more than a month.
+Using a house-sitter can help reduce these costs.

 Long term house-sitters can also make contributions towards the running costs of your holiday property which can make the whole proposition more affordable.
 If you are leaving pets at the property, then house-sitters double up as pet-sitters saving you even more in kennel fees.
 The housesitters themselves will save a great deal of money as you are giving them free accommodation in exchange for the care of your home and pets.
 It’s a win-win deal!